 They all work equally well!
 I thought they might taste a little weird with the extract but all I tasted was mint and chocolate.

-I’ve already made this fudge a few times this holiday season and I’m about to make more because it’s so quick and easy.
+Since posting the original vegan fudge recipe that this mint version is based on, I’ve made it at least another dozen times.
+And I’m about to make more because it’s so quick and easy.
 And most importantly – it tastes 100% like regular fudge!

 Another bonus is that unlike most paleo vegan fudge recipes, it doesn’t melt at room temperature.
 Woohoo!